Emerging Leaders

 Grant Information

 At Interfaith America, we believe that religious diversity is a strength of our democracy.
 When we engage that diversity proactively, we can address the major challenges of our communities and our nation.
 Yet, engaging across deep differences is work that requires interfaith leadership skills and resources.
-As a nation that invites every individual to contribute their best and to participate in the daily work of democracy, we invite you to strive to realize this potential and promise through a new funding opportunity.
+As a nation that invites every individual to contribute their best and to participate in the daily work of democracy, we invite you to strive to realize this potential and promise through this funding opportunity.

 Emerging Leaders

-Fellowship Details
+Grant Details

-All members of Interfaith America’s Emerging Network, made up of young professionals applying interfaith skills beyond higher education.
+Applicants must be members of Interfaith America’s Emerging Network, made up of young professionals applying interfaith skills beyond higher education.
 Interfaith leaders beyond the Emerging Leaders Network dedicated to bridge building beyond higher education are also eligible to apply.

-• Projects should focus on supporting healthy democratic and civic practices
+• Projects should focus on supporting healthy democratic and civic practices.

 • Projects that engage local institutions, organizations, and partners will be prioritized.